Computes the peak directional linear regression slope for upward or downward

 A logical indicating how missing data will be handled.

-(the default) will perform rolling slopes with complete case analysis and return the peak of rolling slopes where all localy
+FALSE(the default) will perform rolling slopes with complete case analysis and return the peak of rolling slopes where all localysamples are valid.TRUEwill return the peak of rolling slopes where the local targetysample is valid.

 Value